mottensmann/GCalignR/README.md

     devtools::install_github("mastoffel/GCalignR", build_vignettes = TRUE)
     ```

-If you encounter bug or if you have any suggestions for improvement, just contact martin.adam.stoffel\[at\]gmail.com or meinolf.ottensmann\[at\]web.de
+If you encounter bugs or if you have any suggestions for improvement, just contact martin.adam.stoffel\[at\]gmail.com or meinolf.ottensmann\[at\]web.de

 Get started with GCalignR
 -------------------------